marioizquierdo/jquery.serializeJSON/README.md

 }
 ```

-The default types are defined in `$.serializeJSON.defaultOptions.defaultTypes`.
+Default types used by the plugin are defined in `$.serializeJSON.defaultOptions.defaultTypes`.

 Options